- Coffee versatility… enjoy either an American style coffee or espresso

+These types of parts are chosen by the manufacturer to keep costs down… a perfectly reasonable thing to do.
+But these parts won’t last after considerable and lengthy demand has been placed upon them.
 If you don’t plan on drinking coffee or espresso too often, and you’re okay with manually steaming your milk, then this machine should serve you just fine.
 But if you’re a regular coffee or espresso drinker, then you’re better off spending some more money on quality.

+Saeco builds some top-notch fully automatics if you’re willing to pay a few hundred more.
+The Incanto provides the same versatility as the Minuto with its long coffee function, which is similar to an American style coffee.
 And the Incanto features some upgrades to stainless steel instead of plastic.
 The auto shut off on the Incanto is programmable, unlike the Minuto.
 So you won’t have your machine going into power save mode every ten minutes.

 If you’re looking to go with a manufacturer that hasn’t changed ownership hands at least once, take a look at the Gaggia line of fully automatic machines.
 The Gaggia Brera is mostly the same class of machine as the Minuto, at a similar price point, with the steady build of a one owner company.

 You’ll have to give up some roominess in the capacity department though.
 The Brera can’t hold quite as much water and used coffee as the Minuto.
 Now if you just want to enjoy an espresso now and then but you don’t want to venture into the world of manual espresso pulling with a semi-automatic just to save money, try the Saeco Vapore.

-This is a tiny, easy to use automatic machine that will suit your needs perfectly if you’re not an everyday espresso type of person.
+This is a tiny, easy to use an automatic machine that will suit your needs perfectly if you’re not an everyday espresso type of person.
 And it’s affordable on a tight budget.
-Coffee is amazing when drank when your day beings but here are reasons why it is never a good idea to take coffee on an empty stomach.
+Coffee is amazing when drank when your day beings but there are reasons why it is never a good idea to take coffee on an empty stomach.